wdouglascampbell/pyveracrypt/README.md

 ###pw-check.py
+pw-check.py is used to verify if the given password, encryption mode, hash algorithm, PIM combination is valid for the given container or header file.

+    > pw-check <container|volume header> [-pim <pim>] [-mode <encryption mode>] [-hash <hash algorithm>] <password>
+	> pw-check driver.hdr -pim 1 -mode aes -hash sha512 areallygoodpassword
+	correct

+PIM default: 485

+Encryption modes:
+ * aes (default)
+ * serpent
+ * twofish
+ * aes-twofish
+ * aes-twofish-serpent
+ * serpent-aes
+ * serpent-twofish-aes
+ * twofish-serpent

+Hashing algorithms:
+ * ripemd
+ * sha512 (default)
+ * whirlpool

+###pw-checker.py
-pw-check.py is used to check that a small list of passwords work against a container.
+pw-checker.py is used to check that a small list of passwords work against a container.
 It checks all options available in Truecrypt and allows you to confirm that normal and backup headers match.
 The -d option will print the decoded header to screen if successful, the -v option will also read Veracrypt files.

-    > pw-check <container> <password>
+    > pw-checker <container> <password>
-    > pw-check example.tc password
+    > pw-checker example.tc password
 	password appears to be valid for a Truecrypt standard volume using the normal header using aes and ripemd password appears to be valid for a Truecrypt standard volume using the backup header using aes and ripemd